peterlee123hi/personal-blog/src/content/thoughts/good-resumes-are-short.md

 - Leading a research lab or becoming a PI at a strong university

 This is also a somewhat backwards view of looking at accomplishment.
 At the end of the day, we should seek to do truly meaningful things, not just to look impressive on paper, but because they're worth doing and contribute something real to the world.

-(also note that I don't have any of the crowning achievements yet 🥲)